-The Simcoe County District School Board recognizes the following heritage days/months as celebrated in the province of Ontario.
+The Simcoe County District School Board recognizes the following heritage days/months.
+These days/months are either celebrated in the province of Ontario or nationally across Canada.

 Ukrainian Heritage Day (September 7)

 Ontarians of Ukrainian descent have left and continue to leave a historic mark on our province.
 Their contributions span communities across Ontario and are reflected in our economic, political, social and cultural life.
 Ukrainian Canadians have played an important role in the development of Ontario into one of the most desirable places in the world to live and have contributed to making Canada the great country that it is today.
 It is important to recognize and celebrate these contributions.
 For more information, visit https://www.ontario.ca/laws/statute/11u03.

 The Francophone community of Ontario is the largest French-speaking community in Canada outside Quebec.
 French is one of the two official languages of Canada.
 In Ontario, it is recognized as an official language in the courts, in education and in the Legislature.
 The Francophone community has made and continues to make a significant contribution to the vitality of Ontario’s society.
 For more information, visit https://www.ontario.ca/laws/statute/10f04.